neerajsinghjr/dsa/study_notes/T013_Docker.md

 -  A container can read or write data into a volume and similary it is available for the local machine as well for read/write operation.

--  Volumne Types are of two types :
+-  Volume Types are of two types :
 	- Anonymous or Names Volume (Managed By Docker)
 	- Bind Volume (Managed By Engineer)